nterreri/thesis/report/appendix.md

 This last module exposes a *build()* method that will return a default instance of the bot, which will assume the RiveScript brain files are located within a *brain/* directory immediately accessible.
-The same package defines a *BotBuilder* class that the caller can use to customize the chatbot instance being returned.
+The same module defines a *BotBuilder* class that the caller can use to customize the chatbot instance being returned.
 For example, the following code listing will initialize a chatbot with a brain located at the specified filepath ("path/to/brain"):